New York State Route 890: Route description

 NY 890 begins four miles (6 km) from downtown Schenectady at an at-grade intersection with NY 5 in the town of Glenville.
 The route heads south as a four-lane freeway, passing through a small open area in the otherwise developed town before passing under the Delaware and Hudson Railway.
 Another brief undeveloped stretch leads to the Mohawk River (Erie Canal), which the highway crosses to reach the town of Rotterdam.
 On the southern bank, NY 890 encounters the eastern terminus of NY 5S via exit 1A, a modified trumpet interchange built adjacent to a forested area bordering the river.

 As the roadway crosses over a ramp leading from NY 890 westbound to NY 5S, it makes a turn to the southeast, bringing the highway closer to the banks of the river.
 NY 890 also widens to six lanes at this point to accommodate the road's upcoming junction with the New York State Thruway.
 The connection between the Thruway and NY 890 is made via I-890, which begins at Thruway exit 26 and merges with NY 890 at exit 1B, a modified trumpet interchange adjacent to the Thruway junction.
 NY 890 terminates at the south end of the trumpet interchange, and I-890 continues southeastward on NY 890's right-of-way along the Mohawk River toward downtown Schenectady.

+NY 890 is not signed with signage along the route generally indicating that the roadway goes to I-890 and I-90 or to NY 5 and NY 5S.